-Inclusion and exclusion criteria

 The study adopted a qualitative research design based on a systematic review and thematic synthesis of literature published between 2015 and 2025.
 The inclusion criteria comprised peer-reviewed journal articles from Google Scholar, government policy documents, official reports, and scholarly books or book chapters addressing School Management Committees (SMCs), community participation in education, curriculum reform, interdisciplinary pedagogy, and related educational policy frameworks.
 Both empirical studies (qualitative, quantitative, and mixed-methods) and conceptual or theoretical works were included, provided they offered substantive insights into governance roles, pedagogical practices, institutional constraints, or policy implications at the school level.
+(How many documents have you explored.
+It is better to specify the number.)
 Only full-text publications available in English and accessible through recognized academic databases or official institutional repositories were considered to ensure credibility and analytical consistency.
 Studies were excluded if they were published outside the specified timeframe, lacked direct relevance to school governance or curriculum reform at the school level, or focused exclusively on higher education without meaningful linkage to school-level structures.
 Additionally, non-scholarly sources such as opinion articles, blogs, and unverified online materials were excluded to maintain academic rigor.
 Duplicate records and studies without accessible full texts were removed during the screening and eligibility stages.

-4. Review of Related Literature
+4. Review of Related Literature (There is no particular section for Literature Review.
+Please move the content to INTRODUCTION)

 4.1 Community Participation and School Governance